Modulo

-When exactly one of a or n is negative, the naive definition breaks down, and programming languages differ in how these values are defined.
+When exactly one of a or n is negative, the basic definition breaks down, and programming languages differ in how these values are defined.

 Variants of the definition

 In mathematics, the result of the modulo operation is an equivalence class, and any member of the class may be chosen as representative; however, the usual representative is the least positive residue, the smallest non-negative integer that belongs to that class (i.e., the remainder of the Euclidean division).
 However, other conventions are possible.
 Computers and calculators have various ways of storing and representing numbers; thus their definition of the modulo operation depends on the programming language or the underlying hardware.

 In nearly all computing systems, the quotient q and the remainder r of a divided by $n \neq 0$ satisfy the following conditions: